svteja/Power-bi-projects/README.md

 Provides a real-time overview of credit card financial health.
 Helps track KPIs like revenue growth, interest earnings, and net profit.
-This Power BI dashboard is a valuable tool for financial analysis, repo
+This Power BI dashboard is a valuable tool for financial analysis.